Venezuela’s spectacular Angel falls – an extreme adventure to the highest uninterrupted waterfall in the world.

 Another quick stroll across the expansive sun-drenched Gran Sabana before waiting for the canoe with our gear, to continue down the Río Carrao from Los Rápidos de Mayupa.

-After several hours on the river, we’re back at the lagoon for a beautiful end to an unbelievable journey to this extreme destination – everyone should make the effort to visit.
+After several hours on the river, we arrive back at the tranquil lagoon.
+A glorious dusk ends an unbelievable journey to the extreme destination of Angel Falls.
+Everyone should make the effort to visit the falls in their lifetime!